Cog-Creators/Red-DiscordBot/CONTRIBUTING.md

 Please see our **ISSUES.MD** for more information.

 ### 4.8 How To Suggest A Feature Or Enhancement
-The goal of Red is to be as useful to as many people as possible, this means that all features must be useful to anyone and any server that uses Red.
+The goal of Blue is to be as useful to as many people as possible, this means that all features must be useful to anyone and any server that uses Blue.

-If you find yourself wanting a feature that Red does not already have, you're probably not alone.
-There's bound to be a great number of users out there needing the same thing and a lot of the features that Red has today have been added because of the needs of our users.
-Open an issue on our issues list and describe the feature you would like to see, how you would use it, how it should work, and why it would be useful to the Red community as a whole.
+If you find yourself wanting a feature that Blue does not already have, you're probably not alone.
+There's bound to be a great number of users out there needing the same thing and a lot of the features that Blue has today have been added because of the needs of our users.
+Open an issue on our issues list and describe the feature you would like to see, how you would use it, how it should work, and why it would be useful to the Blue community as a whole.

 # 5. Code Review Process

-We have a core team working tirelessly to implement new features and fix bugs for the Red community.
+We have a core team working tirelessly to implement new features and fix bugs for the Blue community.
 This core team looks at and evaluates new issues and PRs on a daily basis.

 The decisions we make are based on a simple majority of that team or by decree of the project owner.